8thGear-Tech/LegalMoServer/README.md

  - data (object): The details of the created account (name, officialEmail, phoneNumber etc).

  ## Account confirmation email
-**The link sent to the user for confirmation send a GET request to /api/useremail/confirm/:token endpoint, which confirms the account in the db and a returns a message indicating the account confirmation.**
+**The link sent to the user for confirmation sends a GET request to /api/useremail/confirm/:token endpoint, which confirms the account in the db and a returns a message indicating the account confirmation.**

 ## Signing into an account
 Only a confirmed account is allowed to signin.
 Signing in an account is role based because there is only one endpoint to all signin.